stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## Good news for the broken: God sees and He cares
+## Good news for the broken: Safe in God's hands

-#### The people that walked in darkness have seen a great light.
-For to us a child is born, to us a son is given; and his name will be called 'Everlasting Father, Prince of Peace.'
-Isaiah 9.2a
+#### As soon as Jesus was baptized, he went up out of the water.
+At that moment heaven was opened, and he saw the Spirit of God descending like a dove and alighting on him.
+And a voice from heaven said, “This is my Son, whom I love; with him I am well pleased.”
+Matthew 3:16-17

 ---